-We've documented 22 accessibility features for Colour With Crayons in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 22 accessibility features for Colour With Crayons.
+Strongest in Controls and Getting Started but also has features in Visual, Reading, Audio and Navigation to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Colour with Crayons is a running and jumping game.
 You are a crayon in a world made from art supplies.
 Find the required number of transparent boxes and colour them in to progress.
 It's an unusual premise extended by the optional hunt for cones to create an experience made with the developer's children who provide the voices.

 We've documented 6 accessibility features for Controls in Colour With Crayons which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Games that can be played with different sorts of motion controllers.

 Motion Pointing: Can use the orientation of the gamepad to move a cursor-target around the screen like a mouse.

 Holding Down Buttons Optional: Holding down buttons for prolonged periods (a second or more) is not required or can be switched to toggling the action on and off.
 This is in addition to the movement stick/button which is not considered a hold for this purpose.